cameron-yee/mdxfaildemo/src/content/reports/designing-citizen-science-for-both-science-and-education-a-workshop-report.md

 seoLang: en-us
 customTitle: false
 reportDate: January 2018
-description: This report presents guidelines and strategies for designing citizen science projects with scientific and educational benefits.
+cardDescription: This report presents guidelines and strategies for designing citizen science projects with scientific and educational benefits.
 sortOrder: 1
 ---